stoopstoop/sn77/README.md

 **Setup required:**
 - `VALIDATOR_HOTKEY_URI` in `.env` (your validator hotkey)
 - `THEGRAPH_API_KEY` in `.env` (for Uniswap V3 LP data)
-- Funds on associated EVM address for gas

 ### ⛏️ Miners